leuchthelp/wis-vr/README.md

 ##### 2.2 Access OVGU Gitlab:
 Now we want to head on over to https://code.ovgu.de/flheinri/tai25-team2.
 Log into the OVGU-Gitlab instance with your university sign-on.

 Afterwards click on your `Profile-Icon` in the top left corner and click on `Preferences`.
-From hear select `Personal Access Token` in the left drop-down menu and click on `Add new token` in the top right corner.
+From here select `Personal Access Token` in the left drop-down menu and click on `Add new token` in the top right corner.

 Give the new `Token` a `Token Name` to remember the token by.
 The `Expiration Date` can stay the same.